AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/running-the-show/playback-controls.md

 ![Playback groups options workspace](/docs/images/Playback-groups-options-workspace.png)

-- <strong>Mutually Exclusive</strong> switches the exclusive mode on and off.
+- **Mutually Exclusive** switches the exclusive mode on and off.
 This allows you to temporarily disable the exclusive action of a group without deleting the group.
-- <strong>Kill Point</strong> sets when other playbacks in the group will be killed when you fire a new playback:
+- **Kill Point** sets when other playbacks in the group will be killed when you fire a new playback:
   <Keys.SoftKey>Fired</Keys.SoftKey> - as soon as the playback passes the trigger point
   <Keys.SoftKey>Fade Completed</Keys.SoftKey> – when the new playback has completed its fade in time.

-- <strong>Kill Action</strong> sets whether the playbacks being killed will use Release rules or not.
+- **Kill Action** sets whether the playbacks being killed will use Release rules or not.
   <Keys.SoftKey>Follow Playback</Keys.SoftKey> - each killed playback uses its own settings for release.
   <Keys.SoftKey>Kill</Keys.SoftKey> - playbacks are always killed without any release.
   <Keys.SoftKey>Release</Keys.SoftKey> – playbacks are always released using the settings in the mask and time below
   <Keys.SoftKey>Release HTP</Keys.SoftKey> – HTP channels are released but LTP channels are killed.

-- <strong>Release Mask</strong>, <strong>Release Time</strong> allow you to override the release settings for killed playbacks.
+- **Release Mask**, **Release Time** allow you to override the release settings for killed playbacks.
   If set to the default of <Keys.SoftKey>Playback</Keys.SoftKey> then the playback’s own settings are used.

 ### Playback Group Workspace Display Options